March 23rd, 2023

 The Winchester Mystery House: The previous home of Sarah Winchester, the heiress of Winchester's Repeating Arms, is listed on the National Register of Historic Places.
-Featuring many trap doors and dead ends inside the mansion, take a tour to learn all about the mystery that surrounds the estate.
+Enjoying many trap doors and dead ends inside the mansion, take a tour to learn about the estate's mystery.

 California's Great America: A great place to bring the family, spend the day at this amusement park and waterpark.
 The waterpark even features a lazy river!

-San Jose Museum of Art: This modern and contemporary art museum was founded in 1969 and is a cool place to admire both permanent collections and rotating exhibits.
+San Jose Museum of Art: This modern and contemporary art museum was founded in 1969 and is an excellent place to admire permanent collections and rotating exhibits.

-The Tech Interactive: Explore technology and how it affects your life at this non-profit institution that has workshops and an IMAX theatre.
+The Tech Interactive: Explore technology and how it affects your life at this non-profit institution with workshops and an IMAX theatre.

-Do you have a dog or are you wanting to adopt one?
+Do you have a dog, or do you want to adopt one?
 Then you are in luck!
 San Jose is super dog-friendly.
-Not only are most apartments dog friendly but there are plenty of outdoor activities and dining options that allow you to bring your pet.
-Plus, since the weather is always nice and sunny it makes it easy for you to bring your pet along on all of your adventures.
-Some workplaces are even dog-friendly and allow you to bring your pet along to the office.
+Most apartments are dog-friendly, but plenty of outdoor activities and dining options allow you to bring your pet.
+Plus, since the weather is always lovely and sunny, it is easy for you to bring your pet along on all your adventures.
+Some workplaces are dog-friendly and allow you to get your pet to the office.

 Check out these local dog parks and dog-friendly places in San Jose:

-Saratoga Creek Dog Park: A great place to play fetch and for your furry friend to socialize.
+Saratoga Creek Dog Park: A great place for your furry friend to socialize.
 There are even picnic tables for the people.
-One thing to note is that the park is not split up into a large and small dog area, all dogs no matter the size share the space.
+One thing to note is that the park is not split up into large and small dog areas.
+All dogs, no matter the size, share the space.

-Almaden Quicksilver County Park: What was once the location of former mercury mines, this 4,163-acre park is a great workout for both you and your pup.
+Almaden Quicksilver County Park: What was once the location of former mercury mines?
+This 4,163-acre park is an excellent workout for both you and your pup.
 Walk up the high hills and enjoy the scenic views once you reach the top.

-The Table San Jose: Featuring a dog-friendly patio, this restaurant is serving up a seasonal menu with an open kitchen.
+The Table San Jose: Featuring a dog-friendly patio, this restaurant serves a seasonal menu with an open kitchen.